 - Agree long-term supply contracts or guarantee minimum annual purchase volumes in return for lower prices.

 - Build personal relationships with suppliers to encourage preferential treatment.

-- Simplify purchasing procedures to reduce your costs, and those of your suppliers.
+- Simplify or automate purchasing procedures to reduce your costs, and those of your suppliers.

 - Form strategic buying alliances (eg purchasing consortia) with businesses in your area or trade to buy larger volumes.

 - Give individual employees purchasing limits to reduce administration and ask your bank about purchasing cards.